 Landmines in the Donbass conflict zone: threats for the population and the necessity of mine clearance Published: 17 July 2018 Background The armed conflict between Ukrainian authorities and Russia-backed militias in the Ukrainian Donbass region has already led to some 10,000 killed and 25,000 wounded civilians.
 Partly landmines are the cause.
-By Elena Ostanina
+Elena Ostanina

 Orbán - A Trendsetter?
 Published: 7 June 2018 The name Visegrad in Western European terminology has become synonymous with a lack of solidarity and nationalist politics.
 In Hungary, however, it also has implications for the future of democracy in Western Europe.
 How can the EU recover its appeal?
-By Eva van de Rakt
+Eva van de Rakt

 The war crimes in Ahmići: How Croatia is (not) dealing with the past Published: 25 April 2018 A quarter of a century has gone by since the crime in Ahmići, a village in central Bosnia.
 The reconciliation process has lasted for decades and is far from being over.
-By Eugen Jakovčić
+Eugen Jakovčić

 Assessment of the Political Situation in Eastern Ukraine and in Russia Published: 10 March 2014 A conversation with Mykola Rjabtschuk, a writer based in Kiev, regarding some issues that have led to heated discussions within the EU.
-By Walter Kaufmann
+Walter Kaufmann

 Ukraine: What the EU can do Published: 6 March 2014 Most important now is that the international community responds speedily and clearly to what amounts to a Russian occupation of the Crimea and the additional threat of Russian troops being stationed in Ukraine.
 Europe is in no way powerless in the face of Russian actions, as Ralf Fücks and Walter Kaufmann illustrate in a ten-point plan.
-By Ralf Fücks
+Ralf Fücks

 Belgrade Office - Serbia, Montenegro, Kosovo Published: 5 June 2019 The focal points of the offices are supporting democratic and constitutional reform processes in the region and strengthening civil society.
 They work with journalists, lawyers and political scientists, initiate media debates, organize workshops and advise reform-oriented political forces and groups.